woodenclock/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ### 7. Exporting Entries: `export`
 Do you need to share the entries you've collected with someone else?
 No worries, we have your back!
 We provide a convenient way for you to export your data as a [Comma Separated Values (CSV)](#glossary-) file.
 CSV files can be imported into universally-used tools like Microsoft Excel, allowing you to share your data and insights effortlessly.
+We also guide you through the process of selecting the columns that you want to include in your CSV, if you only want to share some parts of the data.
+This would come in really handy!👍

 Format: `export {<FILENAME>}`